Scorbinwen/Yolo-CM/README.md

   author={Renzhong Wu and Xiaobin Wen and Shenghui Liao and Jianfeng Li and Xiaoyan Kui}, journal={Springer International Publishing}, year={2025}, note={To be published.
 Renzhong Wu and Xiaobin Wen contributed equally to this work.
-Corresponding Author: [lncs@springer.com](mailto:lncs@springer.com).}
+Corresponding Author: [Shenghui Liao](mailto:ShenghuiLiao@csu.com).}
 }
 ```